 National security Space-based satellites scan Earth looking for launches of ballistic missiles that may be aimed at the United States or its allies, for nuclear weapons explosions on the surface anywhere in the world, and for radio traffic and radar signals from other countries.
-Of course, all these applications-navigation, communications, and remote sensing-are valuable in a military context.
+Of course, all these applications- navigation, communications, and remote sensing- are valuable in a military context.

 There is an increasing trend toward privatization across most space technologies as the space sector moves away from legacy space technologies owned by the government or large contractors.
 These legacy systems are characterized by large, expensive spacecraft with long development timelines.
-Today, a "NewSpace" economy is turning to private companies, creating a global space environment in which systems and services are more accessible and less expensive-and available to all.
+Today, a "NewSpace" economy is turning to private companies, creating a global space environment in which systems and services are more accessible and Satellite systems generate data to create a "digital twin of the Earth" . . . and will play a huge role in the future by enabling simulation and prediction of terrestrial phenomena and especially disasters.

+less expensive-and available to all.
 Governments are also looking to commercial space for new capabilities, like awarding contracts to private companies to develop smallsat constellations or for in-space servicing, assembly, and manufacturing (ISAM).